addam/ghost-tileset/README.md

 Read swisstopo tiles in GeoDatabase `.gdb.zip` format.
 The tiles must have their original names.

+## cache:(size limit=50M)

+Store all requested data in a `cache` directory.

+Besides speeding up repeated requests, this filter effectively creates a usable copy of the dataset at a given checkpoint.

 ## fetch:(limit)

 Collect all ancestors into a single tileset.